DolePears/CSC_120_Tic_Tac_Toe/README.md

-# Lab-14
+# Lab 13
-Repo for week 14 lab in computer fundamentals
+Repo for week 13 lab in computer fundamentals